BHoM/documentation/docs/BHoM_Adapter/index.md

 ### Push and Pull

 The most commonly used actions are the Push and the Pull.
 You can think of Push and Pull as Export and Import: they are your "portal" towards external software.
-Again, taking Grasshopper UI as an example, they look like this (but they always have the same inputs and outputs, even if you are using Excel or Dynamo):
+Again, taking Grasshopper UI as an example, they look like this (but they always have the same inputs and outputs, even if you are using Excel):
 ![image](https://user-images.githubusercontent.com/6352844/74932145-04195880-53d9-11ea-88a0-c91af87b9920.png)

 #### Push